JardaMartan/broadcast_bot/README.md

 # Broadcast Bot for Webex
-The Bot can be used to broadcast a Webex message or [Card](https://developer.webex.com/docs/buttons-and-cards) to multiple Spaces.
+The Bot can be used to broadcast a Webex message or a [Card](https://developer.webex.com/docs/buttons-and-cards) to multiple Spaces.
 For example an important notification or a marketing information.
 The Bot replicates a received message to a set of Spaces or 1-1 communications it is a member of.
 The set of spaces is determined by Bot's configuration.
 It can be: